carloitaben/unplugin-icons-spritesheet/README.md

 ![npm](https://img.shields.io/npm/dw/vite-plugin-icons-spritesheet?style=plastic)
 ![GitHub top language](https://img.shields.io/github/languages/top/forge42dev/vite-plugin-icons-spritesheet?style=plastic)

-# vite-plugin-icons-spritesheet
+# unplugin-icons-spritesheet
-A Vite plugin to generate a spritesheet with icons from a directory, re-runs on every edit/delete/add to the directory that is being watched.
+An Unplugin to generate a spritesheet with icons from a directory, re-runs on every edit/delete/add to the directory that is being watched.

 Optionally generates TypeScript types for the icon names that it outputs.